rust-lang/rust/src/doc/nomicon/atomics.md

 % Atomics

 Rust pretty blatantly just inherits C11's memory model for atomics.
-This is not due this model being particularly excellent or easy to understand.
+This is not due to this model being particularly excellent or easy to understand.
 Indeed, this model is quite complex and known to have [several flaws][C11-busted].
 Rather, it is a pragmatic concession to the fact that *everyone* is pretty bad at modeling atomics.
 At very least, we can benefit from existing tooling and research around C.

 Trying to fully explain the model in this book is fairly hopeless.
 It's defined in terms of madness-inducing causality graphs that require a full book to